sebastienpig/TrafficSignClassifier/README.md

 NORMALIZATION OF DATA: colors on a 0-255 scale => 0-1 scale Follows the equation normalized = (x - min( x )) / (max ( x )- min( x ))

+Normalizing the data has helped reaching the 93% accuracy, otherwise the first epoch starts at 5% accuracy and has difficulty to converge.

 <b> shufling the data </b>